Beginners guide - Electronics

 Mullard (Philips) manufactured many modular components; RF sections for Radio and TV, Pre-amplifiers with tone and volume controls, and Power amplifiers.
 These were manufactured in the 1960s and 1970s but were displaced by Integrated Circuits by 1980.

-These modules used minimal number of components and relied on component parameters such as gain to be tightly controlled for such a design to be mass produced reliably.
-This was not how most other manufactures made transistors particularly, for example.
-As almost universal rule there is a high degree of negative feed back designed in to every stage of transistor amplification but this is not the case with the Mullard modules circuit.
+These modules used a minimal number of components and relied on component parameters such as gain to be tightly controlled for such a design to be mass-produced reliably.
+This was not how most other manufactures made transistors, particularly, for example.
+As an almost universal rule, there is a high degree of negative feed back designed in to every stage of transistor amplification, but this is not the case with the Mullard modules circuit.

 Philips probably was one of the leading company's to manufacture consistently close tolerance semiconductors.
 But this is a trait of European manufactures to produce or design for high volume, high quality and often short production run components.

-The UK company Ferranti was very much in the same business developing the I2L low voltage technology for very low voltage wrist watch type applications and a Texas Instruments micro-controller used in the best amateur camera of its time 1976 the Cannon AE-1.
-The development exercise for this leading edge in 1972 technology was demonstrated with the ZN414 TRF radio happened to be a popular very cheap IC that would have competed with the Mullard radio modules I mention.
+The UK company Ferranti was very much in the same business developing the I2L low voltage technology for very low voltage wristwatch type applications and a Texas Instruments microcontroller used in the best amateur camera of its time, 1976 the Cannon AE-1.
+The development exercise for this leading edge in 1972 technology was demonstrated with the ZN414 TRF radio happened to be a popular very cheap IC that would have competed with the Mullard radio modules I mention for the IF (Intermediate Frequency) section of an AM radio.

 Developing manual dexterity and physical understanding;

-You can see that my style is to put the effort into the design not the appearance of the box or biscuit tin that it goes into.
+You can see that my style is to put the effort into the design, not the appearance of the box or biscuit tin that it goes into.
 I work with others who will do styling to ensure that functionality and presentation is just so.
 That it to ensure style does not overly compromise function either.
-My circuit diagram will be clear functional and well documents and my PCB will have had time spent on it to a artistically functional neat.
+My circuit diagram will be clear functional and well documented, and my PCB will have had time spent on it to an artistically functional neatness.
 But we all have different ways these work well for me.

 Useful links: